Erfan-ram/cpp-2014/README.md

     double wage;
 };
 ```
-When we define an object with a struct type, we need some way to initialize multiple members at initialization time:
+When we define an object with a struct type, we need some way to initialize multiple members at `initialization time`:
 ```cpp
 Employee joe; // how do we initialize joe.id, joe.age, and joe.wage?
 ```
 Aggregates use a form of initialization called aggregate initialization, which allows us to directly initialize the members of aggregates.
-To do this, we provide an initializer list as an initializer, which is just a list of comma-separated initialization values.
+To do this, we provide an initializer list as an initializer, which is just a `list of comma-separated` initialization values.
 ```cpp
 Employee joe { 2, 28, 45000.0 };     // list initialization using braced list (preferred)
 ```